Antony Cotton: Personal life

-Cotton supports the Terrence Higgins Trust and is a patron of the LGF The Albert Kennedy Trust and the 'Queer Up North' festival.
+Cotton supports the Terrence Higgins Trust and is a patron of the LGBT Foundation, The Albert Kennedy Trust and the 'Queer Up North' festival.

 In August 2009, it was reported in Digital Spy that Cotton is "openly gay".
 In March 2010, it was reported that Cotton had exchanged rings with his partner, Peter Eccleston.
 In January 2012, footballer Michael Ball was fined by the Football Association for a homophobic rant on Twitter about Cotton.

 Cotton is an Ambassador for the Soldiers, Sailors, Airmen and Families Association (SSAFA) Armed Forces charity and a Patron of Help for Heroes.

 Honours, awards and recognition

 In 2005, Cotton won the Most Popular Newcomer category at the National Television Awards for his role in Coronation Street.
 Cotton won the 2005 Inside Soap Awards for Best Newcomer and Funniest Performance.
 In 2006, he won the award for Funniest Performance.
 At the 2007 British Soap Awards, Cotton was awarded the Best Actor award, which was voted for by the public.
 Also in 2007 he won Best Actor at the Inside Soap Awards.

 Cotton was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to the British Army, personnel and veterans.